-- Tire fitting and removal can be dangerous.
-Entrust these operations to specially trained experts only, using proper tools and procedures. - If not performed by qualified personnel, these operations may cause visible or invisible damage to the tire and rim, which may result in breakage during subsequent use. - In exceptional cases in which these operations cannot be carried out by an expert, fitting and removal must be performed by carefully following the instructions specially provided.
+- Tyre fitting and removal can be dangerous.
+Entrust these operations to specially trained experts only, using proper tools and procedures. - If not performed by qualified personnel, these operations may cause visible or invisible damage to the tyre and rim, which may result in breakage during subsequent use. - In exceptional cases in which these operations cannot be carried out by an expert, fitting and removal must be performed by carefully following the instructions specially provided.

-- Ensure that the tire to be fitted is the correct type and size for the vehicle concerned and the intended use. - Particular attention must be paid to the compatibility of the rim and tire centring. - For use of 5° rims on high powered tractors, check that the rims for the drive wheels feature a knurling in the bead seat, which is capable of stopping rotation of the tires on the rim during moments of high traction, thus avoiding the shearing of the valve. - Avoid painting the bead seats of rims for drive wheels with epoxy resin paints.
-In the case of rims with a special finish, carefully rasp and renew the protection with a normal anti-rust treatment. - Fit with the same structure, tread pattern and size on the same axle of the vehicle. - For dual fitting, use only tires of the same size, structure and groove depth and comply with the dual spacing specified for the size used. - With new tires, any other parts (inner tube, flap, valve sealing ring) must also be new. - Check used tires both externally and internally for water, moisture, foreign bodies or any sign of rust.
-If damage is found and assessed to be irreparable, the tire should be scrapped. - The rim must be clean and in good condition, especially if it has already been used.
+- Ensure that the tyre to be fitted is the correct type and size for the vehicle concerned and the intended use. - Particular attention must be paid to the compatibility of the rim and tyre centring. - For use of 5° rims on high powered tractors, check that the rims for the drive wheels feature a knurling in the bead seat, which is capable of stopping rotation of the tyres on the rim during moments of high traction, thus avoiding the shearing of the valve. - Avoid painting the bead seats of rims for drive wheels with epoxy resin paints.
+In the case of rims with a special finish, carefully rasp and renew the protoction with a parmal the protection with a normal anti-rust treatment.

+- Fit with the same structure, tread pattern and size on the same axle of the vehicle.

+For dual fitting, use only tyres of the same size, structure and groove depth and comply with the dual spacing specified for the size used.

+- With new tyres, any other parts (inner tube, flap, valve sealing ring) must also be new. - Check used tyres both externally and internally for water, moisture, foreign bodies or any sign of rust.
+If damage is found and assessed to be irreparable, the tyre should be scrapped. - The rim must be clean and in good condition, especially if it has already been used.

-- Discard rusty, deformed, damaged or re-welded rims and rim components. - Be careful not to damage any parts of the tire or tube during fitting and removal. - Always use the proper specialized equipment and tools and the approved type of lubricant (never use silicone or petroleum-base lubricants). - Clean the tire bead area and the contact area between the rim and the tire. - Check that the tire, tube and the flap are perfectly compatible. - In the case of TUBE TYPE tires, ensure there is no air between the tire and inner tube. - For correct fitting of tube type tires, it is advisable to lightly powder and partially inflate the tube before placing it inside the tires in order to avoid creasing.
+- Discard rusty, deformed, damaged or re-welded rims and rim components. - Be careful not to damage any parts of the tyre or tube during fitting and removal. - Always use the proper specialized equipment and tools and the approved type of lubricant (never use silicone or petroleum-base lubricants). - Clean the tyre bead area and the contact area between the rim and the tyre. - Check that the tyre, tube and the flap are perfectly compatible. - In the case of TUBE TYPE tyres, ensure there is no air between the tyre and inner tube. - For correct fitting of tube type tyres, it is advisable to lightly powder and partially inflate the tube before placing it inside the tyres in order to avoid creasing.

-- Ensure that the tire is centred on the rim.
+- Ensure that the tyre is centred on the rim.